 Step 5: This is the consistency of the batter.
 It is a nice rich chocolate color.

-Step 5: Frost the cake and build the layers up.
+Frost the chocolate gluten free cake and build the layers up with frosting one by one.
 Add sprinkles if you like to the top.

 You can easily make this gluten free chocolate cake dairy-free by substituting the cream cheese for a dairy-free cream cheese like the one from Kite Hill.
-Also, substitute the yogurt for a dairy-free yogurt.
+Also, substitute the yogurt for dairy-free yogurt.

 The layer pans I used in this cake recipe are very shallow so the cake doesn't need to bake very long.
 If you are making your cake in a larger pan, you will need to bake it for 20 minutes, then test to see how close it is to being done.

-More Delicious Gluten Free Cakes to Try:
+More Delicious Cakes to Try:

-"My dearest friend is now following a gluten free diet.
+My dearest friend is now following a gluten free diet.
 This cake was my first foray in baking for her --- holy heck, she LOVED it! and even the non gluten free people loved it.
 Its nice to make something to rave reviews while still following their dietary requests.
-Ill be making this often!"
+Ill be making this often!"Michelle, blog reader

 Gluten Free Chocolate Cake

-- 3/4 cup sugar
+- ¾ cup sugar

-- 3/4 cup cocoa powder (*see note)
+- ¾ cup cocoa powder (*see note)

-- 3/4 cup gluten free flour blend (*see note)
+- ¾ cup gluten free flour blend (*see note)

-- 3 eggs
+- 3 eggs size large

-- 1/2 cup butter softened
+- ½ cup butter softened

 - 1 teaspoon baking powder + dash of salt

-- 3/4 cup almond milk or other milk
+- ¾ cup almond milk or other milk

 - 6 ounces vanilla yogurt *you can also use sour cream